-Granulomatous invasive fungal sinusitis, sometimes termed granulomatous invasive fungal sinusitis, is a form of invasive fungal sinusitis.
+Granulomatous invasive fungal sinusitis, sometimes termed granulomatous invasive fungal rhinosinusitis, is a form of invasive fungal sinusitis.
 Reports describing the imaging findings have been uncommon 1.

 It is rare and been mainly reported in Sudan, India, Pakistan and sometimes in the United States 2.

 Unlike other forms of invasive fungal sinusitis (which affect only immunocompromised patients) granulomatous invasive fungal rhinosinusitis typically affects immunocompetent patients.

 This disease presents with a focal expanding granulomatous mass arising from the sinonasal region, locally aggressive, destroying adjacent structures.

 Clinical presentation is mainly due to the mass effect, with possible nasal obstruction or proptosis.
 If there is intracranial invasion, it tends to have scarce symptoms due to the slow growth.
 The disease often presents late, at advanced stages, due to the initial paucity of symptoms.